nttant/demo-rest-api/README.md

 GIVEN I am a REST API user
 WHEN I do a GET request to /todos
-THEN the response will include the todo content
+THEN the response will include the todo content (id, description)

 GIVEN I am a REST API user
 WHEN I do a GET request to /todos/10